annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 ![image](https://user-images.githubusercontent.com/67920563/116354844-fd4d5900-a7c6-11eb-9f4b-43c6267530c9.png)

 ### Season
-In the graph below, we see that a little less than half of the items are summer items.
+In the graph below, we see that a little less than half of the items are summer items (~10,000).
 The second most frequent season label is fall, with about 5,000 images.
 ~~~
 plt.figure(figsize=(7,20))
 df.season.value_counts().sort_values().plot(kind='barh')